emtiajium/vocabulary-flashcard-frontend/README.md

 ## Change Log

+-   `0.1.10`: Identical spinner for the whole app
 -   `0.1.9`: Generic placeholder for the input fields + Changed icon for the network error
 -   `0.1.8`: Dark mode
 -   `0.1.7`: (Android) Hardware back-button bug fixation